funkymonkey5150/funkymonkey5150/README.md

 - 👋 Hi, I’m @funkymonkey5150
 - 👀 I’m interested Crypto,smartcontracts and
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...SOLIDITY FOR smart contracts
+- Solidity
+Vyper
+Go
+Huff
+Rust
+Move
+Cairo
+Haskell
+web 3 Development and NFT alongside with crypto wallets and programs to intergrate todays web 2  to fast growing web3.

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...